aiblocks/docs/guides/get-started/transactions.md

     </code-example>

-7. And finally, send it to the Stellar network!
+7. And finally, send it to the AiBlocks network!

     <code-example name="Submit the Transaction">